-Open discussion: There is a "Questions" category on the discussion board which is always open.
-You are free to post there if you want help (from your classmates or from me).
-There is also an "Open Topic" discussion category, where you are welcome to make any course-related postings, such as news items or events, or anything else you want to discuss with your classmates.
+Open discussion: There is a "Questions and Announcements" category on the discussion board which is always open.
+You are free to post there if you want help (from your classmates or from me), or if you want to share something related to the topics covered in the course, such as a news item or an event.

-Graded discussions:

-The graded discussions are designed to help you think critically about the material covered in the course and to come to a deeper understanding of it.
+Graded discussions: The graded discussions are designed to help you think critically about the material covered in the course and to come to a deeper understanding of it.
 Participating actively in the discussions will make your experience of the class more enjoyable and more meaningful, and it will also help you get a better grade in the course.
-Students regularly tell me that reading postings from other students helps them understand the topics more fully.
-For all of these reasons, it is important that you both post to the discussion board and respond to the contributions of others.
+For all of these reasons, it is important that you both post to the discussion board and read the contributions of others.
 Active participation in the discussion board will also count in your favor in the calculation of borderline grades at the end of the quarter.